ParadoxZero/sfml-snake/README.md

   * Download the source code.
   * Import into Visual Studio
   * Build according to your need (x64 or x86 or whatever)
+  * Copy the sfml dlls along with the executable
   * Then RUN

  ##Contribution